Spring Bunny Banner Sewing Tutorial

 Easter Bunny Banner Tutorial

-Cut apart the shapes, leaving a small margin around each one.
-Fuse the ovals onto the backside of the felt (there is usually one side that is fuzzier than the other, that is what I consider the back).
-After you are done with that cut out the ovals along the line.
+• Cut apart the shapes, leaving a small margin around each one.
+Fuse the ovals onto the backside of the felt (there is usually one side that is fuzzier than the other; that is what I consider the back).
+After you finish that, cut out the ovals along the line.

 Easter Bunny Banner Tutorial